astokholm/AI4SeaIce/README.md

 This project contains the code for a U-Net model architecture used for sea ice charting segmentation.
 It also contains the names of files used for training and validation (testing).
+New: Loss functions added for ICLR conference paper.
+(31/04/2022)

 <p align="right">(<a href="#top">back to top</a>)</p>